AgonConsole8/agon-docs/docs/vdp/Buffered-Commands-API.md

 It should be noted that after this code has been run the iteration counter in buffer ID 2 will have been reduced to zero.
 Calling buffer 3 again at that point will result in the counter looping around to 255 on its first decrement, and then counting down from there, so you will see the loop run 256 times.
 To avoid this, the iteration counter in buffer 2 should be reset to the desired value before calling buffer 3 again.

 Another thing to note is that if there were any additional commands added to buffer 3 beyond the final conditional call then it is likely that the VDP would crash, which is obviously not ideal.
-This would happen because the call stack depth (i.e. number of "calls within a call") will have become too deep, and the command interpretter inside the VDP will have run out of memory.
+This would happen because the call stack depth (i.e. number of "calls within a call") will have become too deep, and the command interpreter inside the VDP will have run out of memory.
 This code works as-is because the conditional call is the last command in buffer 3 the VDP uses a method called "tail call optimisation" to avoid having to return to the caller.
 The call is automatically turned into a "jump".
 This is a technique that is used in many programming languages, and is a useful technique to be aware of.

 A safer way to write this code would be to use a conditional jump (command 8) rather than a conditional call.
 This would avoid the call stack depth issue, and allow additional commands to be placed in buffer 3 after that jump.